charlescoult/ic/README.md

 I realize the number of classes for `gbif` seems a bit high but I wanted to see how far I could push the model and it ended up performing relatively well.

 Also of note: These are just the source dataset DataFrames passed to the training engine.
-Based on run parameters set but the `run_config` supplied, the source dataset DataFrame can be downsampled (and eventually upsampled in future version) by the training engine.
+Based on run parameters set but the `run_config` supplied, the source dataset DataFrame can be downsampled (and eventually upsampled in future versions) by the training engine.

 ## Modeling and Algorithms
 For image classification, the obvious and historical choice is to use a Convolutional Neural Network (CNN).
 There are several different architectures available.

+The loss function I chose to use is the categorical cross entropy which measures the dissimilarity between the predicted probability distribution of the classes and the true probability distribution of the classes.
+There is also the Kulback-Leibler divergence loss which is similar to the categorical cross entropy and the Focal loss which is designed to assign more weight to hard-to-classify datapoints (better for imbalanced datasets).
+These would be interesting to compare and contrast in the future.

 ### Model Algorithm and Architecture Selection
 In order to speed up training time, I utilized transfer learning.
 This involves loading a pre-trained model with weights from another, similar dataset and removing the classification dense layer(s) in order to expose the model's final encoded feature layer for use by our own classification layer.
 A layer freezing strategy is then selected (as shown below) and the model is trained using the new dataset.